What types of gambling are legal in New Hampshire?

 Poker is legal in New Hampshire when the games are spread at a licensed poker room with proceeds going to charity.
 There is no bet limit in cash games.
 There is a $150 buy-in limit per cash game hand or tournament entry.
 Poker rooms cap the number of re-buys in a day based on house rules.

 Poker was created in New Hampshire at the same time as charitable casinos in 1977.
 The bet limit started at $1.
 In 1998, it went to $2.
 Ten years later, it doubled to $4.
 This mirrored the bet limit at table games.
 In 2015, the poker bet limit was dropped and changed to a buy-in of $150.
 Players may buy in to a cash game or tournament more than once, depending on house rules.
 Poker players must be at least 21 years old.

 The New Hampshire Lottery takes 10 percent of gross gaming revenues.
 At least 35 percent must go to charities.
-Other regulations may be found here.
 Any form of poker may be played in New Hampshire if the rules are on file with gaming regulators.
-Stud, draw, Omaha and Texas Hold’em are among the approved games.
-The full list of games and rules in on the Licensing and Enforcement Division’s website.
+Stud, Draw, Omaha, and Texas Hold’em are among the approved games.
+The full list of games and rules is on the Licensing and Enforcement Division’s website.

 Fantasy Sports Laws in New Hampshire

 Daily fantasy sports contests were legalized through HB580 in 2017.
 The games were exempted from the state’s gambling laws.
 One version of the bill carried a licensing fee and tax.
 However, that was dropped.
 Sites must register with the state and keep deposited funds separate from operating accounts.
 Daily fantasy sports players must be at least 18 years of age.